Edward C. Kalbfus: World War I

-During World War I, now-Captain Kalbfus received his first command, the transport ship Pocahontas, which ferried troops to Europe as part of the Cruiser and Transport Force under Rear Admiral Albert Gleaves.
+During World War I, Kalbfus, then a captain, received his first command, the transport ship Pocahontas, which ferried troops to Europe as part of the Cruiser and Transport Force under Rear Admiral Albert Gleaves.
 On May 2, 1918, Pocahontas was attacked by a German submarine that bombarded her with 5.9 in shells.
 The ship was not directly hit and suffered no casualties.
 Kalbfus ordered return fire, but the submarine was outside the range of Pocahontas guns, so the transport set an evasive zig-zag course, then fled at full speed, setting a record 16.2 kn that allowed Pocahontas to outrun the submarine twenty minutes after the attack began.

 For saving the ship Kalbfus was awarded the Navy Cross.
 The citation commended his "distinguished service in the line of his profession as commanding officer of the U.S.S.
 Pocahontas, engaged in the important, exacting and hazardous duty of' transporting and escorting troops and supplies to European ports through waters infested with enemy submarines and mines."

 He commanded the battleship Iowa from 1918 to 1919, then joined the staff of Commander Destroyers, Atlantic from 1919 to 1921, where he ran the Destroyer Engineering School as chief of engineering at the Charleston Navy Yard.
 "He was a fine officer and ran an excellent school in Charleston, teaching junior officers how to take care of the engineering plants on destroyers," recalled Lieutenant Jerauld Wright. "[The distilling equipment] required continuous maintenance, so he got the manufacturers down to the school to teach us what to do."